N Carolina governor declares emergency to combat virus

 Access to testing kits remains a challenge, she said.
 The state health lab currently has enough supplies to test another 300 people.

-Burlington-based Laboratory Corp. of America received FDA approval last week to test using a different method, but the company's nationwide service area means North Carolina's testing supplies won't be available right away, according to Cohen.
+Burlington-based Laboratory Corp. of America received FDA approval last week to test using a different method, but the company's nationwide service area means North Carolina's testing expansion won't grow right away, according to Cohen.

+In a statement, Duke officials said the school is transitioning to remote instruction for all undergraduate, graduate and professional schools.
+To help with the transition, the school is extending undergraduate spring break to March 22.
+Classes will resume the next day, the school said

+The school also told students who are already out of town for spring break not to return to the Durham, North Carolina, campus if at all possible.
+For undergraduate students who need to return to campus or who might need campus housing, they will need to register with student affairs in advance.
+Those who return to campus are advised that access to many facilities and services will be limited, and gatherings and activities will be curtailed, officials said.

 According to the World Health Organization, people with mild illness recover in about two weeks, while those with more severe illness may take three to six weeks to recover.
 In mainland China, where the virus first exploded, more than 80,000 people have been diagnosed and more than 58,000 have so far recovered.